 Because with all the rich, heavy sides on our Thanksgiving table, this is one recipe we definitely prefer to keep on the healthy side.
 Plus, why mess with a rich, heavy cream (or cream-of-whatever) sauce when you can pack it full of veggies with no one the wiser?

 We use our favorite Magic Cauliflower Cream Sauce here to mimic a traditional cream-of-mushroom soup.

-What’s Magic Cauliflower Cream?
-In a nutshell, it’s a cauliflower and veggie stock purée that takes the place of dairy-based sauces in our favorite recipes (think alfredo, mashed potatoes, or creamed corn!)
+What's Magic Cauliflower Cream?
+In a nutshell, it's a cauliflower and veggie stock purée that takes the place of dairy-based sauces in our favorite recipes (think cauliflower fettuccine alfredo, cauliflower mashed potatoes, or cauliflower creamed corn!)

-You can find the full recipe here – but basically, all you need to do is simmer 1 pound of chopped cauliflower with 1 and 1/2 cups of veggie stock and a pinch of salt for 20-30 minutes until the cauliflower is ultra-soft, then blend well to make a smooth “cream”.
+Basically, all you need to do is simmer 1 pound of chopped cauliflower with 1 and ½ cups of veggie stock and a pinch of salt for 20-30 minutes until the cauliflower is ultra-soft, then blend well to make a smooth "cream".

 Also, a note: This vegan green bean casserole is VERY forgiving, so don't be afraid to riff on the recipe!
 For example:

 - Leave the mushrooms out or chop them up finely if you or your guests aren't a big fan.

 - Add a thinly sliced shallot to the sauce for extra flavor.

 - Double the sauce if you want more than a light layer.